Liu Dong

+Life and career

-Liu Dong is married to Spanish coach Luis Miguel Landa and lives in Spain.
+Liu Dong was born on 27 December 1973 in Jinzhou.
+She is married to Spanish coach Luis Miguel Landa and lives in Spain.
 She competed at the 2014 Cross della Vallagarina and placed 15th.

 Liu acted as a rabbit for the famous 1500 at the 1993 Chinese National Games, where Qu Yunxia set the world record that stood for almost 22 years.
 When Liu set her personal best in the same race four years later, it was the #15 mark of all time.
 Only 5 non-Chinese women had ever run faster, the others on the list being the Chinese women who had beaten Liu in those two races.